A Woman of Substance (1985 TV series): Plot

-However, Emma has never forgiven the Fairley family for the way in which she and her own family were treated by them.
-Now rich and powerful, she buys up all of the Fairley's holdings, including Fairley Hall, which she intends to have demolished and the grounds used as a public park.
+Emma has never forgiven the Fairleys for how they treated her and her family.
+Now rich and powerful, she buys the Fairley's holdings, including Fairley Hall, which she intends to demolish and use as a public park.

-In February 1939, seeing a new war on the horizon, Paul goes to Australia to convince his wife to give him a divorce so that he can marry Emma.
-While there, he is seriously injured in a car crash and almost dies.
-He survives but is told that he will be dead within a year so he redraws his will, leaving almost everything to Emma and Daisy (including his vast shares in the Sitex oil company), and then he commits suicide.
-Emma is devastated but eventually recovers enough to look after her family and business empires.
+In February 1939, with a new war on the horizon, Paul travels to Australia to ask his wife for a divorce.
+While there, he is nearly killed in a car crash.
+He survives but will die within a year.
+He redraws his will, leaving nearly everything to Emma and Daisy (including his vast shares in the Sitex oil company).
+He then he commits suicide.
+Emma is devastated but eventually recovers enough to run her business empires.

-Emma's life goes on.
-Her children marry and have children of their own – Edwina, Kit and Robin have one child each, Elizabeth marries repeatedly and has four and Daisy marries and has two, one of whom is Paula.
+Emma's children marry and have children – Edwina, Kit and Robin have one child each.
+Elizabeth marries repeatedly and has four, and Daisy marries and has two, including Paula.

-Back in 1970, where the story first began, Emma invites her family to her country estate in Yorkshire for her 80th birthday.
-After dinner, Emma tells them that she has changed her will, effectively cutting her own children out for their deceit and leaving everything to her grandchildren instead.
+Back in 1970, Emma invites the family to her Yorkshire estate for her 80th birthday.
+After dinner, Emma informs them she changed her will, effectively disinheriting her children (except Daisy, to whom she leaves the house and her father's sapphires) for their deceit and leaving everything to her grandchildren instead.
 She announces that Paula will inherit the Harte's Department Store chain.
-Emma's children are furious but reluctantly accept £1 million each as "pay-offs" after they each sign an agreement that they will not try to contest her will after she dies.
+Emma's other four children are furious but reluctantly accept £1 million each and sign agreements they will not contest her will.
 Emma also gives her blessing to Paula's engagement to Jim Fairley, Edwin's grandson, thus ending her lifelong hatred of the Fairley family.